 When a measurement is performed and φ found to be φ_0 , the wave function of the synapse will want to collapse into a state with no uncertainty in φ .
 The uncertainty in p would then be infinite.
 The state of the synapse would instantly evolve into one where there would be an equal probability of a new measurement giving any result for φ (even physically impossible ones).
 This situation is almost as "absurd" as the 'green-red' qualia.
-Let $\{\psi_a(\varphi)\}\$ denote the set of all admissible $\psi(\varphi)$ s. $\mathfrak S$ would project the (inadmissible) state into one of the $\psi_a(\varphi)$ with a relative probability given by $|\psi_a(\varphi_0)|^2$.
-Since each synapse constitutes its own, independent, Hilbert space, we do not think that \$\sigma\$ would affect any other synapses (provided they were already in admissible states).
-Here we encounter a real example where \$\mathcal{S}\$ does, in fact, function to allow the brain to continue its quantum mechanical operations (although quantum decoherence is not involved).
+Let $\{\psi_a(\varphi)\}$ denote the set of all admissible $\psi(\varphi)$ s. \mathfrak{S} would project the (inadmissible) state into one of the $\psi_a(\varphi)$ with a relative probability given by $|\psi_a(\varphi_0)|^2$.
+Since each synapse constitutes its own, independent, Hilbert space, we do not think that \mathfrak{S} would affect any other synapses (provided they were already in admissible states).
+Here we encounter a real example where \mathfrak{S} does, in fact, function to allow the brain to continue its quantum mechanical operations (although quantum decoherence is not involved).
 There are thought to be up to 10^{15} synapses in a human brain.
 If each synapse encounters an action potential 10 times a second, \mathfrak{S} would have to project the system every 10^{-16} sec.
-We also mention that several other models have been proposed that try to impute quantum mechanical properties to synapses ([7], [8]).
+We note that what we propose is not particularly sensitive to the details of the wave function's collapse.
+Some readers may have no use for the \mathfrak{S} operator, preferring other collapse mechanisms.
+Regardless, as long as the system is prevented from entering the "absurd" state described above, our argument should go through.
+We also mention that several other models have been proposed that try to impute quantum mechanical properties to synapses (Beck (1992), Georgiev (2018)).

-The Evolution of Consciousness.
+Evolution.

-Whatever the process underlying consciousness, Evolution seems to have put a great deal of effort into optimizing it.
-It must confer a powerful benefit upon the animal possessing it.
+If the model we have suggested above is valid, Evolution seems to have put a great deal of effort into optimizing it.
+It must confer a significant benefit upon animals.
 What could this be?
 At first glance it might be hard to see how what we have proposed would be useful at all.
 As mentioned, it leads to a certain randomization of neurotransmission and this might appear to be detrimental.
 But suppose there were a primitive animal in which a particular stimulus resulted in the firing of a synapse between neurons A and B. This, in turn, leads to a behavior and an outcome.
 If the brain were a completely classical system this behavior would always result from the stimulus.
 But, if we are right, on some random occasions the synapse will fail to fire.
 The result would be a different behavior and outcome.
 If the different outcome was favorable the brain would "notice" this and be inclined to weaken or delete the synapse so as to ensure that the favorable outcome always occurred.
 Or suppose the different outcome was unfavorable.
 The brain would try to strengthen the synapse or, perhaps, create more synapses between A and B to make sure that the unfavorable outcome never occurred again.
 The animal will, therefore, have learned something.
 We think the advantage of our proposed model lies in its ability to allow the animal to (randomly) experiment with a wider range of behaviors than would otherwise be possible.
 Learning would take place and the animal's survival chances would be improved.